 1.2 Flower thrips resistance.
-In recent work on QTL discovery, we identified and SNP-mapped loci for flower thrips tolerance donated by Sanzi in the cross Sanzi x Vita 7, and these loci are promising for introduction and selection in breeding progenies but require better definition through phenotyping.
+In recent work on QTL discovery, we identified and SNP-mapped loci (Cft-1 and Cft-2) for flower thrips (Megalurothrips sjostedti) tolerance donated by Sanzi in the cross Sanzi x Vita 7, and these loci are promising for introduction and selection in breeding progenies but require better definition through phenotyping.
+Additional sources of thrips tolerance are 58-77 (biparental RIL population from 58-77 x Yacine is available) and Tvx3236.
 In Senegal, the Sanzi x Vita 7 RIL (140) population and parents were planted during the 2013 and 2014 growing seasons.
 In 2013, because of extreme thrips pressure, none of the lines in the trials flowered to set pods by 80 days after planting.
 In 2014, the RIL population Yacine x 58-57 was planted at two different dates while the Sanzi x Vita 7 RIL population was included on one planting date, all at Bambey.
 Data on pods number and seed weight per plant and plots are being obtained.
-Due to lack of seed for field testing, genotyping of these RILs at SARI, Ghana, was delayed and will be conducted in 2015.
+Due to lack of seed for field testing, genotyping of these RILs at SARI, Ghana was delayed and will be conducted in 2015.

 At SARI, Ghana, three Sanzi-derived F3 populations segregating for seed color (including white) and flower thrips resistance are available for QTL discovery and breeding.
+One parent is IT97K-499-35, now the popular Ghana variety Songotra, a high yielding black-eye resistant to Striga but thrips sensitive which can be improved for thrips tolerance via the F3 population.
 The three F3 populations with Sanzi donor parent were planted and leaf samples from tagged individual plants were sent to UCR for genotyping.
-This was to be followed with sampling for Thrips; however, we realized that the destructive sampling of the flowers from the single plants tagged for this study would negatively affect the quantity of seeds that will be produced from each of the plants.
+This was to be followed with sampling for Thrips, however, we realized that the destructive sampling of the flowers from the single plants tagged for this study would negatively affect the quantity of seeds that will be produced from each of the plants.
 So the Thrips sampling was suspended and the plants were allowed to produce enough seeds.
-The seeds have been planted, as shown in figure 3, and the phenotypic data will be recorded by early December 2014.
+The seeds have been planted, as shown in Figure 3, and the phenotypic data will be recorded by early December 2014.
+Leaf samples of the newly planted population are being collected to send to UCR for genotyping.
+In Senegal, F1s from crosses between 58-77 x Tvx 3236 and 58-77 x Sanzi were obtained during the 2014 main season as planned and will be selfed during Winter 2014.

 1.3 Pod-sucking bug resistance.
-The Heteropteran Coreid pod-sucking are a major yield suppressor in Burkina Faso, Ghana, and neighboring countries.
+The Heteropteran Coreid pod-sucking bugs (Clavigralla tomentosicollis complex) are a major yield suppressor in Burkina Faso, Ghana and neighboring countries.
 We have not yet identified genes or QTL for resistance to pod-sucking bugs but resistant cowpea accessions are available.
 We are using biparental resistant x susceptible segregating populations to map QTL and initiate their selection as a new breeding target.
+This work is a focus of effort with INERA, Burkina Faso.
 In Burkina Faso, F2 seed was grown and plants selfed to produce F3 families to facilitate phenotyping of the two F3 populations generated from pod-bug resistance donor IT86D-716 crossed with parents Kvx771-10 and IT98K-205-8.
 These populations will enable combining Striga resistance with pod-sucking bug tolerance.
+The phenotyping will be done at Kamboinse in February 2015 by one PhD candidate student under the direction of Dr. C. Dabire.